anabelle/next-cv/README-CMS.md

 The markdown content will be rendered as HTML to display a description of each education experience.

-### Hobbies
+### Notable Projects

-A single Markdown file at `edit-me/cms/hobbies.md`.
+A single Markdown file at `edit-me/cms/notable-projects.md`.

-The markdown content will be rendered as HTML to display a freeform description of your hobbies and personal interests.
+The markdown content will be rendered as HTML to display a freeform description of your notable projects, awards, and recognitions.

 ### Links